lukflug/PanelStudio/README.md

 * `com.lukflug.panelstudio.theme`: contains base classes for themes and GameSense themes.
 * `com.lukflug.panelstudio.tabgui`: TabGUI.
 * `com.lukflug.panelstudio.hud`: HUD panels.
+In addition to the core PanelStudio library, there is the PanelStudio-MC library (`com.lukflug.panelstudio.mc` package), which is a source code library that includes Minecraft depedencies.
+It was tested on Minecraft Forge 1.12.2, but probably works on Fabric and may or may not work on other Minecraft versions.
+The PanelStudio core library works on any Minecraft version (and even on any non-Minecraft application).

 ## Features
 * Ability to easily create new themes/skins.